W427697/Discord-/docs/essentials/interactions.md

 To mock functions in your Storybook stories for reliable and isolated component testing, use the `jest` import from `@storybook/jest`.
 This allows you to avoid configuring Jest globally in your project.

 </Callout>

+## API

+### Parameters

+This addon contributes the following [parameters](../writing-stories/parameters.md) to Storybook, under the `interactions` namespace:

+#### `disable`

+Type: `boolean`

+Disable this addon's behavior.
+If you wish to disable this addon for the entire Storybook, you should do so when registering `addon-essentials`.
+See the [essential addon's docs](../essentials/index.md#disabling-addons) for more information.

+This parameter is most useful to allow overriding at more specific levels.
+For example, if this parameter is set to `true` at the project level, it could then be re-enabled by setting it to `false` at the meta (component) or story level.